 The principal aims and objectives of the National Gallery of Modern Art art

-– To acquire and preserve works of modern art from 1850s onward
+– To acquire and preserve works of modern art from the 1850s onward

 – To organize, maintain and develop galleries for permanent display

-– To organize special exhibitions not only in its own premises but in other parts of the country and abroad.
+– To organize special exhibitions not only on its own premises but in other parts of the country and abroad.

-– To develop an education and documentation centre in order to acquire, maintain and preserve documents relating to works of modern art
+– To develop an education and documentation center in order to acquire, maintain and preserve documents relating to works of modern art

-– To organize lectures, seminars and conferences, and to encourage higher studies and research in the field of art history, art criticism, art appreciation, museology and the inter-relations on visual and performing arts.
+– To organize lectures, seminars, and conferences, and to encourage higher studies and research in the field of art history, art criticism, art appreciation, museology, and the inter-relations between visual and performing arts.